World Chess Championship - Stabroek News

 World Chess Championship

-The second game of the Agon sponsored FIDE World Chess Championship match between defending champion Magnus Carlsen and challenger Serjey Karjakin ended in a draw yesterday, at the Fulton Market Building, Fulton Street, Manhattan, after only 32 moves.
+The games seem to be getting shorter and shorter.
+After Thursday’s 51-move, draw challenger Serjey Karjakin, and defending champion Magnus Carlsen, yesterday agreed to a draw after 32 moves of game six of their Fide World Championship title match, here at the Fulton Market Building, South Seaport, Manhattan, New York.

-Playing with the white pieces Karjakin opted for the Ruy Lopez (Spanish Opening) and managed to achieve a seemingly stronger position after the opening salvoes, with Carlsen having a `bad’ black bishop on e2.
+This means that the players are tied on three points each in the 12-match series, where the winner will be the first person to score six and one half points.

-Karjakin had a better pawn structure and more space, although his black bishop was yet to be …to continue reading this article, please subscribe.
+Once again, the Ruy Lopez was employed, and the players quickly played the first set of moves, and Karjakin might…to continue reading this article, please subscribe.
 Already a subscriber ?
 Sign In.

 More in Sports